Pre-Nostalgia

 Sometimes, I weep prematurely for the days when things will change.
 I indulge in more than my fair share of anxious thoughts, where I speculate when the deep well of blessing and God’s good will toward me will run dry.
 Never if.
 Always when.

-Always running forward in the race of life, trying to scoop up as many good memories as can possibly fit in my grasping hands; finding myself both yearning for times to come and times that have already come and gone, while inadvertently completely neglecting the time that is.
+Folks like us are always running forward in the race of life, trying to scoop up as many good memories in our open arms as can possibly fit; finding ourselves both yearning for times to come and times that have come and gone, while inadvertently completely neglecting the time that is.
 A present, the present, unopened.
 Out of focus.

-Moments of sheer joy, unnecessarily tinged with premature sadness, because good things don’t last forever on this side of eternity.
-The eternity in my heart (Ecc.
-3:11) recoils at the touch of the temporal.
+Sheer joy, tinged with sadness because good things don’t last forever on this side of eternity.
+And the eternity placed in my heart recoils at the temporariness of the temporal.

 One day, I will remember with intense longing the things I take for granted today.